markus7017/myfiles/shelly/doc/UseCaseSmartRoller.md

 ## Technical pre-requisites

-The implement this use case you need
+To implement this use case you need
 - Roller motor can be attached to the Shelly
-For this how-to a roller with an electrical motor is required and will be control using A/C and a momentary switch.
+For this how-to a roller with an electrical motor is required and will be controlled using A/C and a momentary switch.
 The same solutions works with other switch types (DC/AC, 2 button switch etc.).
 In this case you need to look into details and user a different Shelly configuration or adapt technical installation.
 Refer to the Alterco Shelly documentation and make sure to use proper technical installation and wiring.